usaid-cs/yesterday-i-learned/random.md

 1. [Constructive Dismissal](http://www.esdc.gc.ca/en/esdc/acts_regulations/labour/interpretations_policies/constructive_dismissal.page), i.e. making life hard for employees so they would quit on their own, so they don't get paid severance, is "mad illegal".
 1. When buying furniture like couches, treat [bonded leather](https://www.reddit.com/r/pics/comments/5e85no/_/daai4n7?context=1000) as a no-go.
 Bonded leather is inferior and worthless.
 1. [`http://www.google.com/blank.html` and `http://clients3.google.com/generate_204`](http://webmasters.stackexchange.com/a/30689) are the urls hit by captive portal detection.
-1. Despite her being the central plot line, Dolores Abernathy did not appear once in S01E06 of Westworld.
 1. [Timsort](https://en.wikipedia.org/wiki/Timsort), somewhere between insertion sort and merge sort, was made by Tim Peters, the same man who wrote PEP 20.
 1. If you want a reason to dislike the [double spacing](http://www.quickanddirtytips.com/education/grammar/two-spaces-after-a-period) plague, here's a sick burn: ["Your typing as well as your typesetting will benefit from unlearning this quaint (double spacing) Victorian habit"](https://en.wikipedia.org/wiki/Sentence_spacing#Typography)
 1. ["Distributed guessing"](http://eprint.ncl.ac.uk/file_store/production/230123/19180242-D02E-47AC-BDB3-73C22D6E1FDB.pdf) is when a hacker tries the same credit card with different expiry dates and CVV on different sites at the same time, hitting retry limits on none of them.
 The valid combination [of expiry and CVV] can optimistically be found in minutes, and much harder if address is required.